ArrayDeque/barred/README.md

 **Note** Higher the block size slower the tool becomes but better is the compression.
 But duh you don't have a super computer!

-For comments, queries, bugs, contact me at fermatjen AT yahoo DOT com
+For comments, queries, bugs, contact me at frank.jennings AT gmail DOT com